 As with any career, setting competitive, but sustainable prices is not an easy task.
 If you set your prices too high, you will struggle to find business.
 If you set your prices too low, you will struggle to keep up may very well start to lose money.
 In order to find a competitive rate – a rate your ideal clients are willing to pay, you will need to research what similar businesses in your area are charging.

-Knowing how to charge for your event planning services is a struggle many planners experience because there are many variable that affect your rates.
+Knowing how to charge for your event planning services is a struggle many planners experience because there are many variables that affect your rates.

 How to Charge For Your Event Services

-Determining how to charge for event planning services is one of the hardest parts to starting your event planning business, so spend time considering:
+Determining how to charge for event planning services is one of the hardest parts of starting your event planning business, so spend time considering:

 - The market in your area